crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

   }
 ```

 Additionally, combining properties does not mean that we will have to remove simpler ones.
 For instance, if we want to write `withdraw_deposit_shares_never_reverts`, in which we reverse the order of operations (withdraw and then deposit, instead of deposit and then withdraw), we will have to make sure `c.getShares(address(this))` can be positive.
-An easy way to do it is to keep `depositShares_never_reverts`, since this code allows Echidna to deposit shares from `address(this)` (otherwise, this is impossible).
+An easy way to do it is to keep `depositShares_never_reverts`, since this code allows Echidna to deposit tokens from `address(this)` (otherwise, this is impossible).

 ## Summary: How to write good properties